ryanpbrown2002/homeworkThree/README.md

 You can access the webpage at **https://allmydocs.now**

 ## Features

-- **Professional Homepage**: Elegant homepage showcasing the classic novels collection with information about the literary works
+- **Homepage**: Professionally styled homepage with basic information about the literary collection
-- **Novel Collection Page**: Curated page displaying all available novels with detailed metadata including author information and descriptions
-- **Novel Reading**: Ability to read and download individual novels in PDF format
+- **Novel Collection**: Page displaying a list of classic novels, displaying metadata for each.
+- **Access Novels**: Read and download novels, accessible via https://allmydocs.com/pdfs/{document_name}.pdf
-- **Secure Access**: HTTPS support with SSL/TLS certificates for secure access to the literary collection
+- **Security**: SSL/TLS certificates allow for HTTPS enabled
-- **Rich Metadata**: Store and display comprehensive information for each novel including title, author, description, file size, and date added

 ## Architecture